Cash & Runway Forecasting for Vertical SaaS

 Payments founders don't run out of money.
 They run out of visibility.

-Most payments companies are making growth decisions on numbers that don't reflect what the business actually earns.
+Most vertical SaaS are making growth decisions on numbers that don't reflect what the business actually earns.
 Here's what that looks like in practice.

 Payment volume and usage tracked incorrectly means invoices go out short.
 Customers pay what they're billed — not what they owe.
 The gap compounds every month until someone runs the reconciliation.